Campaign 74B: Aftermath

 Vang Pao rendered lip service to Washington's desires.
 However, the U.S. Embassy, which actually controlled the Laotian Civil War and were closer to its realities, sympathized with Vang Pao.
 He sold them on the necessity for a limited counter-offensive to establish a viable defensive line.
 In turn, they told Washington that Vang Pao planned an "active defense".
 With embassy backing, he parachuted in 45 Commando Raiders to interdict the Communist supply line, Route 7.
 On 3 June, a battalion from GM 21 was helicoptered from Khang Kho to the base of Phou Seu to attack that Communist strongpoint.
 Eight other Hmong guerrilla battalions swept north and east onto the Plain, capturing Communist supply caches.

 By 12 June, the hilltop position at Phou Louang had been captured by GM 22, and a fire support base set up on its summit.
-BC 604 and two 105mm howitzers were airlifted in to extend the artillery's range onto the Plain to the northwest.
+BC 604 and two 105 mm howitzers were airlifted in to extend the artillery's range onto the Plain to the northwest.
 GM 22 joined GM 21 to overrun the village and airstrip at Lat Sen. Bataillon Guerrilla 224 (BG 224) was lifted in to occupy Lat Sen. GM 22 continued through Lat Sen to Phou Theung, which was vacant of Communist troops.
-Two 105mm howitzers were airlifted into the base of Phou Theung to support an assault.
+Two 105 mm howitzers were airlifted into the base of Phou Theung to support an assault.
 However, on 18 June, a PAVN infantry counterattack destroyed the guns.
 The PAVN then lapsed into inactivity.

 On 24 June, BC 609 was transferred via air from Hill 1663 to Phou Theung, freeing GM 22 to move eastward to interdict Route 4.
 GM 21 and BG 224 were directed eight kilometers northeastward to occupy Lat Houang and the adjacent intersection of Routes 4 and 5.
 The newly formed Groupement Mobile 24 (GM 24), accompanied by CIA adviser George Bacon, was committed and ended its sweep by occupying Phou Seu on 29 June 1971.
 Three days later another newly trained unit, Bataillon Commando 610 (BC 610), garrisoned the twin peaks.